Good Boy (2025 Leonberg film)

-Good Boy is a 2025 American supernatural horror film directed by Ben Leonberg.
-It stars Leonberg's own Nova Scotia Duck Tolling Retriever dog, Indy, in the leading role as himself, with Shane Jensen, Arielle Friedman, and Larry Fessenden in supporting roles.
-Primarily set in a rural woodland house, Good Boy follows Indy and his owner, Todd (Jensen), a young man with a chronic lung disease, as they move into Todd's late grandfather's rural home, where a malevolent supernatural presence gradually engulfs Todd, while his devoted dog attempts to rescue him.
+Good Boy is a 2025 American supernatural horror film directed by Ben Leonberg, who co-wrote it with Alex Cannon.
+It stars Leonberg's dog, Indy, as himself, with Shane Jensen, Arielle Friedman, and Larry Fessenden in supporting roles.
+The film follows Indy as he attempts to rescue his owner Todd (Jensen), a young man with a chronic lung disease who is gradually engulfed by a supernatural presence after moving into his late grandfather's rural woodland home.

-Leonberg's feature directorial debut, he conceived the idea for the film after re-watching Poltergeist (1982) and noting that dogs in haunted house films often sense the presence of ghosts before humans do.
-Thus, he decided to write a traditional haunted house film from the perspective of a dog.
-He co-wrote the screenplay with Alex Cannon beginning in 2017, emphasizing action and perspective over dialogue to reflect the dog's point of view.
-Although Indy had no prior acting experience, Leonberg cast him as the lead.
-Principal photography took place in Harding Township, New Jersey, over three years, on a $70,000 budget.
-For much of the filming process, only Indy, Leonberg, and producer Kari Fischer, Leonberg's wife, were on set.
+The film marks the feature-length directorial debut of Leonberg, who conceived the idea after re-watching Poltergeist (1982) and noting the horror trope of dogs sensing the presence of ghosts before humans.
+He decided to write a traditional haunted house film from the perspective of a dog.
+Leonberg and Cannon began writing the screenplay in 2017, emphasizing action and perspective over dialogue to reflect the dog's point of view.
+Indy had no prior acting experience when Leonberg cast him as the lead.
+The film was shot over a three-year period in Harding Township, New Jersey, with Leonberg and Wade Grebnoel serving as cinematographers.
+For much of the shoot, only Indy, Leonberg, and producer Kari Fischer, Leonberg's wife, were present on set.

-Good Boy premiered at the 2025 South by Southwest Film & TV Festival on March 8, 2025, and was released theatrically in the United States on October 3, 2025, by Independent Film Company (IFC) and Shudder.
-To date, it has grossed $8.5 million worldwide.
-Critical reviews were generally positive, with reviewers commending the film's ambitious concept, technical craftsmanship, visual style, and emotionally resonant themes, as well as Indy's performance in the lead role.
-However, some were critical of the storytelling, citing a convoluted narrative and pacing issues.
+Good Boy premiered at the 2025 South by Southwest Film & TV Festival on March 8, and was released theatrically in the United States by Independent Film Company and Shudder on October 3.
+The film was a commercial success, grossing $8.8 million on a $70,000 budget.
+It received generally positive reviews, with praise for its ambitious concept, technical craftsmanship, visual style, emotionally resonant themes, and Indy's performance in the lead role.
+However, some reviewers were critical of the storytelling, citing a convoluted narrative and pacing issues.
+For his performance, Indy won an Astra Award, making him the first canine to win a major film acting award that had previously recognized only human performers.